lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 Step 4.
 Visualize the object's photometry
 =========================================

 4.1.
-At upper left, click "RSP TAP Search" to return to the main search page, and then "Edit ADQL".
+Click on DP0.3 Catalogs to return to the search screen, and then "Edit ADQL".
 Submit the following query, using the same ``ssObjectId`` as above (or one of your choosing).
 This query returns the magnitude, filter, and modified julian date (``midPointMjdTai``) of every observation that was obtained in the r-band from the ``DiaSource`` table,